-For $1.45 per image, Remove the Background uses proprietary software to strip your images of their backgrounds so that you can substitute something in its place (for example, pure white, or the right shade of blue).
+For $1.45 per image, Pixelz uses proprietary software to strip your images of their backgrounds so that you can substitute something in its place (for example, pure white, or the right shade of blue).
 It promises a 24-hour turnaround.

 Mister Clipping makes paths by hand, not software, to remove the backgrounds of your photos.
-Its prices range from $0.95 to $9.95 per image, and offers a free trial.
+Its prices range from $0.95 to $9.95 per image, and a free trial is available.